Creamy Vegan Sun Dried Tomato Pasta

-This 30-minute vegan sun dried tomato pasta is easy to make and packed with flavour!
+This 30-minute vegan sun-dried tomato pasta recipe is easy to make and packed with flavour!

 - Cashews: Use plain, raw cashews with no added oil or salt.

-- Pasta: The recipe calls for bowtie pasta but you can use an variety of pasta you like, such as penne, spaghetti, rotini, etc.
+- Pasta: The recipe calls for bowtie pasta but you can use any variety of pasta you like, such as penne pasta, fusilli, spaghetti, linguine, rotini, fettuccini, etc.

-- Onion: White or yellow onion is suitable.
+- Onion: White onion, yellow onion or even shallot is suitable.

 - Lemon: You’ll need a whole lemon for the juice and lemon zest.

 - Kale: You can use any variety of kale or substitute spinach.
-For convenience, packaged spinach works great.
+For convenience, packaged baby spinach works great.
 Just toss in a few handfuls when you add the pasta.
 Extra kale?
 Try it in kale and cauliflower soup or this kale chickpea stir fry recipe.